meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_90_API.md

 ### Stored Procedure: [Core].[GetOverviewOfDataInDatabase] ###

 This stored procedure provides an overview of the content in the most important objects.
+It is helpful if the database does not contain a lot of data.
+I

 ### View: Logging.LogInfo  ###